PeterMosmans/apdfhelper/README.md

   Would you like to have some bookmarks (an outline, or table of contents in PDF-parlance)?
 With this tool you can view and edit them.

+- extract notes

+  Extract notes (text annotations) in text format, ordered per page.
+If there is a bookmark defined for that page, it will show the title on which page the note(s) appear(s).

 - rewrite (broken) internal links

   Rewire named links in a document to specific pages.

-- extract annotations

-  Extract text annotations in text format.

 - fix link types